-EY Estonia's audit practice is subject to annual inspection by the Estonian Board of Auditors.
+EY Estonia's audit practice is subject to regular inspection by the Estonian Board of Auditors.
 As part of its inspections, the Estonian Board of Auditors evaluates quality control systems and reviews selected engagements.

-The last quality assurance inspection by Estonian Board of Auditors took place in 2016.
-The final report on the inspection was issued on 23 November 2016.
-The next inspection by the Estonian Board of Auditors will take place in November 2019.
+The last quality assurance inspection by Estonian Board of Auditors took place in 2019.
+The final report on the inspection was issued on 28 April 2020.
+The next inspection by the Estonian Board of Auditors will take place in November 2022.